5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Guides/Nehalem-Westmere-Lynnfield.md

 </details>

 ## About
-Besides installing macOS Monterey+ on unsupported platforms like Sandy/Ivy Bridge, Haswell/Broadwell and Skylake, it is also be possible to install it on 1st Gen Intel Core CPUs using OpenCore and the OpenCore Legacy Patcher (OCLP).
+Besides installing macOS Ventura+ on unsupported platforms like Sandy/Ivy Bridge, Haswell/Broadwell and Skylake, it is also be possible to install it on 1st Gen Intel Core CPUs using OpenCore and the OpenCore Legacy Patcher (OCLP).

 | ⚠️ Important Status Updates |
 |:----------------------------|